jonnations/CarnivoranDentitionDiet_MS/README.md

 #### Nearest Neighbor Calculations

 - A neat feature of our multivariate diet method is that species can be projected into $n$-dimensional diet-space.
 This allows for estimates of disparity, density, and, as we do here, nearest neighbor estimations, which allow us to identify the extant data-rich species that are most similar to the fossil and data deficient taxa in our dataset.
 The script to do this is `Code/Ordination_NN_Probabilities.Rmd`.
 After digging into the results a bit more, we found that the multivariate diet space is fairly dense in some regions (this can be seen in Figure 2), and only providing a single nearest neighbor is misleading.
 Our Bayesian methodology generates distributions rather than point estimates, so we estimated a data-rich nearest neighbor for the data-deficient taxa from each of 4000 posterior draws.
 This results in 4000 nearest neighbors for each data-deficient species.
 We report the most common ones in Table 5 in the text.
-The process goes as follows:
+The process goes as follows:  Blah Blah
+##############
+FINISH THIS

 ############